Chackmore: Education And Amenities

 The village is home to St James and St John Church of England Primary School which was formed in September 2006 by merging Akeley Church of England School and Chackmore Church of England School, and by extending the merged school from a first school to a combined school.

 Chackmore also has a playschool situated within the grounds of St. James and St. John Primary School.
 The playschool is run by a voluntary committee and takes children from 2 years old to 4 years old.
 The playschool was founded in 2002 with the help of Lottery funding.

 The village also has a pub called the Queens Head and a parish hall, which was re-done in 2010 with a sum of money from the will of Mr T.Clinton.
 The parish hall is also used for polling stations.

 Parish

-Chackmore is located in the civil parish of Radclive-cum-Chackmore, in the district of Aylesbury Vale.
+Chackmore is located in the civil parish of Radclive-cum-Chackmore, in the unitary authority district of Buckinghamshire.
 Chackmore is the larger of the two villages and is estimated to have a population of around 180 out of a combined parish total of 236.
 The parish church is located in Radclive, and is part of the Buckingham Benefice.
 The A422 bisects the parish, with Chackmore to the north and Radclive to the south.